 For OCSP requests TElX509CertificateValidator uses pluggable TElOCSPClient class and its descendants.
 HTTP OCSP Client class is located in SBHTTPOCSPClient unit/namespace.
 In .NET edition you need to reference SBHTTPOCSPClient namespace from your code, then call SBHTTPOCSPClient.Unit.RegisterHTTPOCSPClientFactory() method.
 In Java edition you need to import SBHTTPOCSPClient package, then call SBHTTPOCSPClient.RegisterHTTPOCSPClientFactory() method.
 In VCL and C++ editions this class is activated automatically; in VCL you just have to add SBHTTPOCSPClient unit to Uses clause.
 Note: use of HTTP OCSP Client requires a license for HTTPBlackbox package (or one of the packages that include HTTPBlackbox).
 Alternatively, you can disable OCSP checks.

-To use the component in development and distribution of your projects, you need to purchase one of the licenses:
+To use this class in the development and distribution of your software projects, you need to purchase one of the following licenses:

 Any SecureBlackbox package